Hubba hubba, dooba dooba, the fired up and thrilled and excited Rush Limbaugh here on the cutting edge of societal evolution.

 So they've got this group called the Third Way proposing a more moderate approach.

-And Broder says, Well, that path aims down the center.
+And Broder says, well, that path aims down the center.

-These men and women who provide most of the energy in democratic campaigns, these are the kooks.
+These men and women who provide most of the energy in Democratic campaigns, these are the kooks.

-Ardently oppose both the domestic and international policies of the Bush administration, and they yearn for candidates who would reverse President Bush's direction on Iraq, taxes, gay rights, abortion, and other issues.
+It's become the base, ardently oppose both the domestic and international policies of the Bush administration, and they yearn for candidates who would reverse President Bush's direction on Iraq, taxes, gay rights, abortion, and other issues.

 Because of the work they do and the money they raise for the Democratic Party, elected officials, especially in Washington, heed their views.